 PFA Founding Farmer

-Introducing Ned King, a farmer living with his wife Corinne and their dogs, Rainy and Rocket.
-Ned grew up the 2nd oldest of 6 children in West Point, Va.
+Ned King is a farmer living with his wife Corinne and their dogs, Rainy and Rocket.
+Ned grew up the second oldest of six children in West Point, Va.
 He joined the United States Army on 28 Dec 2009 as a 14-J Early Warning System Operator.
-During his 5 years in the Army, Ned served overseas in Korea and spent one deployment in the Arabian Gulf in support of Operation Enduring Freedom.
+During his five years in the Army, Ned served overseas in Korea and spent one deployment in the Arabian Gulf in support of Operation Enduring Freedom.

 Ned chose a career in agriculture through determination and luck.
 When his first solid job prospect fell through a month before separating from the military, Ned began researching opportunities in small businesses ownership.
 He discovered the 2014 Farm Bill, which allocated new resources to veterans to begin a career in agriculture.